-For the period ended (in thousands) Oct 31, 2020 Oct 31, 2019 \$ change Funding from milk pools \$ 2,778 \$ 2,372 \$ 406 Funding from the Government of Canada \$ 1,050 \$ 898 \$ 152 Professional services \$ \$ \$ - Total other income \$ 3,828 \$ 3,270 \$ 558
+For the three-months ended For the six months e s ended (in thousands) Jan 3 31, 2021 Jan 31, 2020 97 change Jar า 31, 2021 Jan 31, 2020 97 \$ change Funding from milk pools \$ 2,855 \$ 2,094 \$ 761 \$ 5,633 \$ 4,465 \$ 1,168 Funding from the Government of Canada \$ 1,184 \$ 1,077 \$ 107 \$ 2,234 \$ 1,975 \$ 259 Professional services \$ 175 \$ - \$ 175 \$ 175 \$ - \$ 175 Total other income \$ 4,214 \$ 3,171 \$ 1,043 \$ 8,042 \$ 6,440 \$ 1,602

-Funding from milk pools represents funds received from producers and the marketplace to finance a portion of the CDC's administrative expenses, the cost of the annual production study, the carrying charges associated with Plan A and Plan B butter stocks, as well as to finance the Plan C program expenses and any recoverable industry committee expenses.
+Funding from milk pools represents funds received from producers and the marketplace to finance a portion of the CDC's administrative expenses, the cost of the annual production study, as well as to finance the carrying charges associated with Plan A and Plan B butter stocks, the program expenses associated with Plan C cheese and any recoverable industry committee expenses.
+The funding increased compared to the previous year mainly to cover higher expected carrying charges.

-Funding from the Government of Canada represents funding received from parliamentary appropriations and is recognized in the Statement of Operations and Comprehensive Income as government-funded administrative expenses are incurred.
+Funding from the Government of Canada represents funding received from parliamentary appropriations and is recognized in the Statement of Operations and Comprehensive Income (Loss) as government-funded administrative expenses are incurred.
 Generally, the utilization of the funding varies based on the timing of related expenses.
+The increase compared to the same periods last year is explained by an overall increase in total administrative expenses.

 Professional services include cost-recovery income relating to milk utilization audits, as well as compensation received to administer the Dairy Direct Payment Program on behalf of Agriculture and Agri-Food Canada.
-The income is recognized as revenue when the services are rendered.
+The income from audit services is recognized as revenue when the services are rendered.
+The income from administrative services is recognized as revenue over time as recoverable administration costs are incurred up.